danaNB01/weather-app-react/README.md

 ---

-_what data is required on the page?_ the location from user input today's day and date temperature is day sun night moon the feels like - humidity - wind -precipitation
+_what data is required on the page?_

+- current weather

+  - the location from user input DONE
+  - today's day and date DONE
+  - temperature DONE
+  - is day sun night moon DONE
+  - the feels like DONE
+  - humidity DONE
+  - wind DONE
+  - precipitation DONE

-daily forecast - 7 days -> day name - icon - min&max
+- daily forecast - 7 days

-hourly forecast - this hour + 7 hours later so 8?? -> icon - hour - pm or am 'isDay' - temperature
+  - day name DONE

-QUESTION: what are the icons based on?
+  - icon QUESTION: what are the icons based on?
-QUESTION: how many hours on the hourly forecast from now?
+  - min&max DONE

+- hourly forecast - this hour + 5
+  - icon
+  - hour DONE
+  - pm or am 'isDay' DONE
+  - temperature DONE

 ---

 _what are the main functionalities, what can the user do/interact/request/ask?_

-Search location.
+- Search location.
+DONE

-change the unit of.....
+- change the unit of.....
-change the day in hourly forecast - list is always from Monday to Sunday.
+- change the day in hourly forecast - list is always from Monday to Sunday.
 QUESTION: when a user change the day in hourly to tomorrow at what time does the hourly forecast start?

 ---